 A successful freelancer knows his limits and makes everything to use them to his advantage.
-Freelance burnout is a huge issue and it causes problems at various levels: the best ways to avoid getting burned by your job and start feeling anxious, is by setting your own limits.
+Freelance burnout is a huge issue, and it causes problems at various levels: the best ways to avoid getting burned by your job and start feeling anxious is by setting your own limits.
 At what time do you start working every morning?
 At what time do you stop working?
 What about the weekend?
-What are you interested to do?
+What are you interested in doing?

-And you need to set boundaries to yourself as well, refusing to do working things continuously to succeed.
+And you need to set boundaries for yourself and refuse to do working things continuously to succeed.

 10. Track your work hours

-Based on the above, it’s good practice to track your work hours to understand what are the clients or the projects that take most of your time and if there’s anything you can do to balance things out.
+Based on the above, it’s good practice to track your work hours to understand the clients or the projects that take most of your time and anything you can do to balance things out.
 Tracking your working hours is also a great way to create a schedule and stick to it.